 And with that said, I have compiled a list of the best wrist and grip training tools available and included descriptions of each and what they are most suited for to help you make up your mind and maybe point you in the right direction.

 The Russian Kettlebell

-The Russian Kettlebell is a great wrist exerciser has many uses.
-Whilst it does strengthen your wrists, it also helps develop many other muscle groups including improving your overall core strength.
+The Russian Kettlebell is a great wrist exerciser that has many uses.
+While it does strengthen your wrists, it also helps develop many other muscle groups, including improving your overall core strength.
 Kettlebells are popular with a variety of athletes ranging from mixed martial arts to golfers.

-So compared to many other wrist exercises, I wouldn’t say it’s only good for one particular muscle group, instead, I recommend you use iron kettlebells as part of all of your wrist training endeavors.
+Compared to many other wrist exercises, I wouldn’t say it’s only suitable for one particular muscle group.
+Instead, I recommend you use iron kettlebells as part of all of your wrist training endeavors.

 Gripstik Wrist Exerciser